alasca-association/tarook/docs/managed-services/prometheus/prometheus-stack.rst

 We're deploying the `Bitnami Thanos helm chart <https://github.com/bitnami/charts/tree/main/bitnami/thanos>`__ with adjusted values by default.
 Please refer to its documentation for further details.

+Thanos can be enabled and configured in the :ref:`Prometheus configuration<cluster-configuration.prometheus-configuration>`.

 In previous times, Thanos has been deployed via JSONNET.
 You must migrate to the helm chart as soon as possible as the